Originally Published: December 31, 1969 - Last Updated / Reviewed On: July 6, 2015

 Doing some reading can also build your understanding of your own body and what you may or may not like to explore sexually.
 The following resources may also offer information and insight for your future sexual experiences:

 - Sex, Etc. -- A web site by teens for teens

 - Go Ask Alice!
-Sexuality archives, especially the related questions linked at the bottom of this answer.
+Sexual and Reproductive Health archives, especially the related questions linked at the bottom of this answer.

 Although sex can be confusing, it can also be pleasurable and wonderful if both partners feel ready and mutually consent.
 Sex is personal: the choice of how and when to be sexually active is yours alone to make.
 And, as you've mentioned, you can always change your mind.